May is the month to look for warblers, vireos, thrushes, sparrows, and some shorebirds, as they migrate through the Chicago area.

 Knowing when they arrive is only half the challenge.
 Where they will land is the second part.
 I’ve been surprised on many occasions to find warblers in very public places.
 If there is a tree, some green, or water, you have a chance at spotting a warbler.
 If you see a tiny bird, quickly darting in and out of a tree, there is a good chance you have found a warbler.
 Oaks and willow trees are particular favorites.

 Here you can see how this warbler got its name.
-The yellow-rumped warbler (Setophaga coronata) is one of the most common warblers you will see here.
+The yellow-rumped warbler (Setophaga coronata) is one of the most common warblers you will see at the Garden.

 A very understated orange-crowned warbler (Vermivora celata) keeps an eye on me.

 Black-and-white warblers (Mniotilta varia) can be found hopping up and down the bark of trees looking for insects.

 Migrating birds are among nature’s greatest wonders.
 Different birds migrate at different times of the year, but all told, millions of birds make the trip north and south each year, navigating all sorts of hazards along the way.
 I am in awe of these tiny birds that travel so many miles.
 They are the elite athletes of the avian world.

 In a cooler-than-average spring, a few loons might stay longer than usual around the Garden.
 It was really fun seeing them stealthily appear from seemingly out of nowhere.
 A major rarity showed up for just one day, a white-faced ibis.
 I was lucky to be around to see it; a first for me.

 Wow, what a treat!
 I've never seen this bird before.
 White-faced ibis (Plegadis chihi) is a very rare visitor to the area.